'EDS has allowed me to achieve the highest grades possible...'

 Tying in his passion for radio with TuneSoc club as an executive member was one of his best highlights from UC.

 ‘We won best small club last year and we’re up for supreme club this year.
-I’ve met a crazy amount of friends through this and it’s allowed me to follow one of my passions by hosting TuneSoc Radio on RDU every week.
+I’ve met a huge amount of friends through this and it’s allowed me to follow one of my passions by hosting TuneSoc Radio on RDU every week.

 ‘I formed a band called Surf Turtle thanks to my involvement in TuneSoc, we’ve played a few huge MONO gigs, and we cracked our biggest gig to date recently and we played at TEA PARTY!
 I was also lucky enough to release my first single earlier this year, it’s called Party Lust and there’s a music video coming out for it very soon!’